zuozhenggh/learning-library/developer-library/integration-soa-workshop/1-introduction-to-soa.md

     ![](images/1/click-soa-byol-compartment.png)

-### **Option 2** Details on Oracle SOA and its components
+### **Option 2** To deploy Oracle SOA on a nominated data center
 Here is the link <a href="https://www.oracle.com/cloud/integration/soa-cloud-service/"> SOA Suite</a>

-For cost-related estimation
+For details about Oracle SOA
    go to <a href="https://www.oracle.com/cloud/integration/soa-cloud-service/pricing.html"> SOA Cloud Values</a>

 ### **Summary**

 This completes the lab introduction.
-At this point, you're ready to start building amazing enterprise-grade integration, rapidly.
-You may proceed to the lab: **Develop SOA composite to validate payment** by clicking the navigation menu icon, in the upper-right corner of the header.
+At this point, you're ready to start building amazing enterprise-grade orchestration and integration, rapidly.
+You may proceed to the lab: **Develop SOA composite for validating payment** by clicking the navigation menu icon, in the upper-right corner of the header.

 ## Acknowledgements
-* **Author** - <Name, Title, Group>
+* **Author** - <Daniel Tarudji, Solution Engineering - N. America>
 * **Adapted for Cloud by** -  <Name, Group> -- optional
 * **Last Updated By/Date** - <Name, Group, Month Year>
 * **Workshop (or Lab) Expiry Date** - <Month Year> -- optional